 Note that although these are some of the more common complications that can happen during pregnancy, that doesn’t mean you’ll experience them.
 They’re still generally unlikely.
 Plus, keeping up with your prenatal appointments and following your care provider’s recommendations will minimize your risk.

 Certain health and lifestyle factors can make complications more likely.
 When these factors are present, a pregnancy is referred to as high risk.
 Having a high-risk pregnancy doesn’t mean you’re guaranteed to have complications, but it means that you may need to schedule more prenatal appointments and tests.
 This way your care team can keep a closer eye on you and your baby’s health in case you need additional care, and they may also refer you to a maternal-fetal medicine doctor for more detailed ultrasounds to evaluate your baby.

-Being over 35 years old at the time of your pregnancy is a risk factor.
+Being of advanced maternal age (35 years old or older) at the time of your pregnancy is a risk factor.
 Of course, 35 isn’t a hard limit.
 It’s still very likely that you will have a healthy pregnancy in your late 30s and 40s.
 But complications related to high blood pressure, gestational diabetes and genetic conditions can increase with age.

 As you get older, your ovaries also become more likely to release more than one egg at a time.
 This means that you have a greater likelihood of having multiples.

 As BMI increases during pregnancy, blood pressure, blood sugar and inflammation do, too.
 Because of this, being overweight (having a BMI of 25-29.9) or obese (having a BMI of 30 or higher) during pregnancy increases the risk of high blood pressure and gestational diabetes, among other complications.
 Being overweight or obese also tends to increase the length of labor, and makes it harder to monitor the baby, which can mean needing a cesarean delivery (C-section).
 The baby is also at a greater risk of birth defects.